 How good is drinking hot water with honey/lemon?

 Drinking hot water along with a dash of honey and lemon can work wonders.
-In addition to the benefits we have discussed, you can also enjoy the powerful nutrients in both honey and lemon.
+In addition to the warm water benefits we have discussed, you can also enjoy the powerful nutrients in both honey and lemon.
 The drink can be a potent mix of vitamins B and C, potassium, and iron.

 - “Effect of meal temperature on gastric emptying…” Gut, US National Library of Medicine.